SAFETY PROCEDURE GUIDE

 How BS 7671 Supports Safe Isolation

-The legal duty to isolate comes from the Electricity at Work Regulations 1989, but BS 7671 (the IET Wiring Regulations) determines that the means of isolation you rely on actually exists and is fit for the job.
-BS 7671 defines isolation as the function intended to make dead, for reasons of safety, all or a discrete section of an installation by separating it from every source of electrical energy.
-Chapter 46 and Section 537 set out where isolation devices must be provided and how they must behave.
+The duty to isolate comes from the EAW Regulations; BS 7671 makes sure the means of isolation you rely on exists, is fit for the job and can be secured.
+BS 7671 defines isolation as the function intended to make dead, for reasons of safety, all or a discrete section of the installation by separating it from every source of electrical energy — wording that lines up closely with Regulation 12(2).
+Chapter 46 and Section 537 set out where isolation devices go and how they must behave.

-Recording isolation and the test instruments used is part of completing an EIC or EICR.
+Recording the isolation and the instruments used is part of completing an EIC or EICR.
 For the wider inspection workflow, see the inspection and testing course.

 09 · Safety Procedure Guide